lord-joeh/portfolio-backend/README.md

      SMTP_PASS=your_smtp_pass
      SMTP_FROM=your_email_from_address
      ```

 4. **Start the server:**

    ```sh
    npm run dev
    ```

    The server will run on `http://localhost:10000` by default.

 ## API Endpoints

 ### About

 - `GET /about/info` — Get about section information
 - `POST /about/add-content` — Add or update about section content
 - `PUT /about/edit-content` — Edit existing about section

 ### Head

 - `GET /head/image` — View head image
 - `POST /head/add-image` — Add head image
 - `PUT /head/update-image` — Update head image
 - `DELETE /head/delete-image` — Delete head image

 ### Skills

 - `GET /skills/` — Get all skills
 - `POST /skills/create` — Add a new skill
 - `PUT /skills/update/:id` — Update a skill by ID
 - `DELETE /skills/delete/:id` — Delete a skill by ID

 ### Projects

 - `GET /projects/` — Get all projects
 - `POST /projects/` — Add a new project
 - `PUT /projects/:id` — Update a project by ID
 - `DELETE /projects/:id` — Delete a project by ID

 ### Certificates

 - `GET /certificates/` — Get all certificates
 - `POST /certificates/` — Add a new certificate
 - `PUT /certificates/:id` — Update a certificate by ID
 - `DELETE /certificates/:id` — Delete a certificate by ID

 ### Authentication

 - `POST /auth/register` — Register a new user
 - `POST /auth/login` — Login user
-- (Other endpoints may exist for password reset, verification, etc.)

 ## Utilities

 - **sendEmail.js**: Utility for sending emails using Nodemailer.
 Requires SMTP configuration in environment variables.

 ## Error Handling

 - All endpoints return JSON responses with `status` and `message` fields.
 - Validation errors return HTTP 400.
 - Not found errors return HTTP 404.